 This course is designed for non-native English speakers who are interested in improving their English skills in the sciences.
 In this course, learners will explore some of the most innovative areas of scientific study, while expanding their vocabulary and the language skills needed to share scientific information within their communities.
-In unit 1, learners will learn how the scientific method can be used to explore climate change.
-In unit 2, learners will examine research on alternative energy sources.
+In unit 1, participants will learn how the scientific method can be used to explore climate change.
+In unit 2, they will examine research on alternative energy sources.
 The next unit in the course will focus on the impact of climate change, while unit 4 will explore the applications of nanotechnology.
-In the final unit of the course, learners will demonstrate their increased understanding of STEM topics through a culminating final project on a science experiment of his or her choice.
+In the final unit of the course, participants will demonstrate their increased understanding of STEM topics through a culminating final project on a science experiment of his or her choice.

 Next, direct them to click on the fine blue type that says “enroll without a certificate.”
 The direct link to this screen is here: https://www.coursera.org/learn/stem#pricing